wotakumoe/wotaku/Guides/mado.md

 Now, your nickname is registered, and you've automatically been identified.
 Upon your next visit to Rizon IRC network, use the same nickname, and identify using the following command: `/msg NickServ IDENTIFY yourPassword`

-You can also set up your client to do this automatically by adding it to the Connect/Autorun commands for the Rizon network.
+You can also set up your client to do this automatically by adding it to the **Connect/Autorun commands** for the Rizon network.
+- Hexchat: `HexChat (field in the upper left corner) > Network list > Rizon > Edit > Connect commands > Add`
+- Revolution: `Long press on the network > Edit > Autorun command field > Paste > Save`

 ## Step 4